 It’s usually described as the right to take dead wood for fuel.
-This was certainly one of its meanings (though the supposed rule that you were allowed to take dead branches by hook or by crook, that is, by using only a blunt instrument to pull down dead wood, is almost certainly a folk etymology, as even the earliest recorded examples of that phrase have it in the modern sense of “by any means possible”).
+This was certainly one of its meanings, with the common proviso that tenants were allowed only to take dead wood from the ground or pull down dead branches.
+This may be the source of the idiom by hook or by crook, “by any means possible”.

 However, estovers was a much broader term than that.
 It encompassed any legitimate cutting of timber, for a variety of purposes.
 Before the word came into the language in the thirteenth century, such a right was usually called a boot or a bote, from Old English bot, an expiation, compensation or remedy, literally a making better.
 (Our fossil phrase to boot, as well as or in addition to, comes from the same source.)
 In this situation it meant something useful or profitable.
 Examples were housebote, the right to take timber with which to repair your house; haybote or hedgebote, to repair fences, and ploughbote, to repair agricultural implements.
 Another was firebote, which was the one that referred specifically to fuel.